DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *Dr. Kim studied the data.
 "It gets worse.
 Look at the pattern recognition results.
 Humans consistently organize information into binary categories—good/bad, us/them, right/wrong—even when the data doesn't support such simple divisions.
 It's like we're programmed to think in binaries."*

 *Dr. Petrov felt a chill as she realized the deeper implication.
 "Thomas...
 I'm not studying the programming.
 I AM the programming.
 We both are.
 Every methodology we're using, every assumption we're making—what if it's all part of the same system we're trying to analyze?"*

+*She stared at her own brain scans on the monitor, seeing the same pre-conscious decision patterns, the same binary categorization impulses.
+The researcher had become the subject.
+The observer was the observed.
+For a moment, the lab felt less like a place of scientific discovery and more like a prison where the inmates were studying the bars.*

 #### Connecting the Investigation